 Devices which mount using MTP/PTP (no drive letter allocated)

 Note that starting with SyncBackPro/SE V7, MTP devices are supported natively.
 This article is for SyncBackFree and V6 or older users only.
-SyncBackPro/SE V7 also supports SyncBack Touch, so you can also install SyncBack Touch on the device to access its files.
+SyncBackPro/SE V7 and newer also supports SyncBack Touch, so you can also install SyncBack Touch on the device to access its files.

 Users of mobile phones,